smolgroot/geth-dev-faucet/README.md

 3. **Select Amount**: Use the slider to choose between 0.1 and 10 ETH
 4. **Configure RPC** (Optional): Click the settings ⚙️ button to customize RPC endpoint
 5. **Send ETH**: Click the "Send ETH" button to initiate the transaction
-6. **Celebrate**: Watch the confetti animation on successful transactions! 🎉

 ### ENS Examples to Try
 - `vitalik.eth` - Vitalik Buterin's ENS